markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

-from abc import ABC, abstractmethod from dataclasses import dataclass from typing import List, Dict, Any, Optional, Set from enum import Enum from rich import print as rprint import asyncio
+from abc import ABC, abstractmethod from dataclasses import dataclass from typing import List, Dict, Any, Optional, Set, TYPE_CHECKING

+if TYPE_CHECKING:
+    from .context import ResearchContext

+from enum import Enum
+from rich import print as rprint import asyncio